python logo

 Convert JSON to Python Object (List)

-JSON data can be directly mapped to a Python list.
+JSON arrays can seamlessly be mapped to Python lists:

 import json